Tabled in Parliament Date:

-In 2002, the Commission was asked to review the laws and systems in relation to family violence.
+In November 2002, the Commission was asked by the Attorney-General to review and report on the laws and systems in relation to family violence.

-The Commission conducted extensive consultation with the community, Victoria Police, the courts and lawyers.
-A general advisory committee, a specialist advisory committee on culturally and linguistically diverse communities and a specialist advisory committee on people with a disability provided expert guidance for the review.
+After preliminary research, a consultation paper, released in November 2004, asked for submissions.
+As well as the 86 public submissions received, the commission consulted widely with Victoria Police, the courts and lawyer groups.
+It drew on expert guidence from a general advisory committee, a specialist advisory committee on culturally and linguistically diverse communities, and a specialist advisory committee on people with a disability.

-The final report was tabled in Parliament on 1 March 2006.
-The report made 153 recommendations to improve the response to victims from police, courts and the community.
+The final report to Parliament on 1 March 2006 made 153 recommendations to improve the response to victims from police, courts and the community.
 The key recommendations were:

 - The introduction of a new Family Violence Act underpinned by a clear statement of the aims and purpose of the law